cypress-io/cypress-documentation/content/api/commands/mount.md

   const { routerProps = { initialEntries: ['/'] }, ...mountOptions } = options

   const wrapped = <MemoryRouter {...routerProps}>{component}</MemoryRouter>

   return mount(wrapped, mountOptions)
 })
 ```

+You can pass in custom props for the `MemoryRouter` in the `options` param.

 Example usage: